TokBox

 TokBox was a PaaS (Platform as a Service) company that provided hosted infrastructure, APIs and tools required to deliver enterprise-grade WebRTC capabilities.
 It did so primarily through its proprietary OpenTok video platform for commercial application.

 TokBox was founded by Serge Faguet and Ron Hose.
-Headquartered in the SOMA (South of Market) district in San Francisco, CA. TokBox was acquired by Telefónica Digital, a subsidiary of Telefónica, in October 2012.
+Headquartered in the SOMA (South of Market) district in San Francisco, CA. TokBox was acquired by Telefónica Digital, a subsidiary of Telefónica, in October 2012..
+It was purchased from Telefónica by Vonage in 2018.
+Vonage has since retired the name "TokBox", using "Vonage APIs" instead.

-Developer Resources
+Developer resources

 Server SDKs

 Server SDKs: OpenTok's server SDKs wrap the OpenTok REST API, and let developers securely generate tokens for their OpenTok applications.
 Officially supported libraries include: Java and PHP.
 Community supported and created libraries include: Python, Ruby On Rails, .NET, Node.js, Perl, Golang.

-Client Libraries
+Client libraries

 Client Libraries: OpenTok's WebRTC client libraries enable video communications on a client platform.
 Officially supported libraries include: JavaScript, iOS and Android.
 Community supported and created libraries include: PhoneGap and Titanium.

-Developer Outreach

-TokBox has a long history of active engagement with the developer community.
-It has sponsored numerous hackathons since 2010 such as TechCrunch Disrupt Hackathon, API Hack Day and Music Hack Day.

-PennApps, one of the largest of such events, takes place on University of Pennsylvania campus every semester.
-Over a thousand students from around the world competed in the September 2013 edition of PennApps.
-Four sophomore students from Carnegie Mellon University with no prior hackathon experience built Classity to showcase real-time lectures on the web and won the “Best Use of TokBox API” award.